The History of Women in Baseball

 2020: The Miami Marlins hire Kim Ng as their new general manager.
 A longtime executive, Ng becomes the first woman to serve as a GM in the major leagues.

-2021: The New York Yankees announce the promotion of minor league coach Rachel Balkovec to manager of their affiliate in Tampa, Fla.
-Balkovec becomes the first full-time female manager of a minor league team affiliated with MLB.
+2021: Rachel Balkovec takes the helm as manager of the New York Yankees’ affiliate in Tampa, FL.
+Balkovec becomes the first fulltime female manager of a minor league team affiliated with MLB.

 Additional Resources